 A graduate student is officially considered to be a student for the PhD degree only upon successful completion of the departmental PhD qualifying examination.

 The primary purpose of the Application to Candidacy (ATC) is to serve as a useful planning document for the student and the student’s committee, as well as to indicate to the Graduate School the student’s intended degree date.
-As such, it is important for the student to prepare and submit the Application to Candidacy at an early stage of his or her candidacy, preferably immediately after completion of the qualifyingexam for a PhD student but no later than one year after the completion of the exam.
+As such, it is important for the student to prepare and submit the Application to Candidacy at an early stage of his or her candidacy, preferably by the end of the first semester of study at UB for an M.S. student, and immediately after completion of the preliminary exam for a Ph.D. student.
 The Application to Candidacy includes a summary of courses that are yet to be applied toward the degree.
 The following additional points should be noted with regard to the Application to Candidacy:

 The student must meet at least annually (during Summer typically) with their advisor and/or committee to create and update a checklist of what must be completed before the student can defend his/her dissertation.
 The results of the progress report meeting must be submitted to the BME Graduate office.
 These progress reports ensure that the student is making progress toward their degree and are intended to help the student and faculty advisor.
 The Annual Progress Report is located on the Graduate Forms page.